 You know your business needs to show up (and rank high) in local searches, but do you know how search engines decide which businesses belong in which searches?

 And, how do they even know if a search is locally focused?

-Well, search engines will assume that some searches have local intent — for instance, when you search for “pizza” or “salon.”
-Other times, the searcher will give the search local intent by adding “near me” or other location info to the search.
+Well, search engines will assume that some searches have local intent — for instance when you search for “pizza” or “salon" it will automatically pull results nearby.
+Other times, the searcher will have local intent behind the search by adding “near me” or other location info to the search.

 Once the search engine knows (or assumes) that you are looking for a local business, it will decide which businesses are right for the search.